Nimiauredhel/RaffleApp/README.md

 * The name of the channel on which the bot should listen for the keyword

 The Twitch-Bot On/Off switch instantly starts and terminates the bot's listening activity, respectively.
 It may take the bot a moment to log-in.
-There's not a lot of feedback at the moment for what the bot is doing and whether it encountered any issues, but that's coming very soon.
+There's not a lot of feedback at the moment for what the bot is doing and whether it encountered any issues, but it's on the list.

 ## Next Steps
-A selection of features I would like to add in the near future:
+A selection of features I would like to add in the future:

 * Add a text feed of what the bot is doing and whether it encountered any issues, similar to a developer console
 * Allow the bot to be more talkative and notify chatters of events such as being added to the raffle, starting the raffle, and declaring the winner